Madak1/2DPASS-MOS/README.md

 ## Try 2 Frames version

-To try it, you need to overwrite 2 more files.
+To try 2 Frames version, you need to overwrite two more files.
 The first is main.py which allows you to specify additional arguments.
 The second file is "./dataloader/pc_dataset.py", which handles the use of multiple frames.
 Both 2 files can be found in the adaptation folder.

 ```
 ./